WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 {: .language-fortran}

 The original REAL data type have received multiple variations for declaring floating point numbers based on rather ambiguous terms such as ``DOUBLE PRECISION`` which actually does not mean what literally says.
-Other variations use the kind assuming that the numbers 4, 8, and 16 represent the number of bytes used by each data type, this is not standard and salford f95 compiler used kinds 1,2, and 3 to stand for 2- 4- and 8-byte.
+Other variations use the kind assuming that the numbers 4, 8, and 16 represent the number of bytes used by each data type, this is not standard and Salford f95 compiler used kinds 1,2, and 3 to stand for 2- 4- and 8-byte.

 Notice that storage size is not the same as precision.
 Those terms are related and you expect that more bytes will end up giving more precision, but REALS have several internal components such as the size of mantissa and exponent.
 The 24 bits (including the hidden bit) of mantissa in a 32-bit floating-point number represent about 7 significant decimal digits.